 Stealing and keeping GAP insurance and extended warranty premiums are another scheme.
 Although a customer pays for coverage, the dealer keeps the money, and the protection is never put into effect.
 When the customer needs their policy, they only then discover that the coverage is not there.
 When this happens, it is fraud, and Whitney, LLP can help.

 There are many other reasons why you would need a lawyer to sue a car dealership or bring a claim to recover compensation.
 Any type of misrepresentation or non-disclosure of key information in the sales process can run afoul of Maryland’s consumer protection laws.
 Lying is not just something that dealers do to sell cars.
 It is illegal and actionable, and consumers who are defrauded have serious legal rights.

 Attorney Near Me for Car Dealership Fraud

-If you are in doubt about what fraud or scheme the Milford Mill, Randallstown or Eldersburg dealer has done, call Whitney, LLP, at (410) 583-8000 or use our online contact form today to request your free consultation.
+If you are in doubt about what fraud or scheme the Milford Mill, Randallstown or Eldersburg dealer has done, call Whitney, LLP, at (410) 583-8000 or use our online contact form today to request your legal consultation.

 When it comes to the conduct of car dealers, you are not powerless.
 Do not allow yourself to be the victim of auto fraud.